francids/escruta/README.md

 **Escruta** is an open-source, AI-powered research assistant designed to streamline your personal knowledge management and learning workflow.
 It provides a private and extensible alternative to proprietary research platforms.

+> [!NOTE]
+> This project is currently under active development and should be considered a work in progress.
+While the core functionality is operational, you may encounter incomplete features, bugs, or breaking changes.

 ## Features

 - **Centralized Notebooks**: Organize your research into distinct projects or topics.
 Each notebook acts as a self-contained workspace for your sources, notes, and AI conversations.